Susan O. Hickey

-Susan Bronwyn Owens Hickey (born 1955) is a United States district judge of the United States District Court for the Western District of Arkansas.
+Susan Bronwyn Owens Hickey (born 1955) is a senior United States district judge of the United States District Court for the Western District of Arkansas.

 Early life and education

 Born in Dallas, Hickey earned a Bachelor of Arts degree in 1977 from the University of Arkansas and a Juris Doctor in 1980 from the University of Arkansas School of Law.

 Career

 Before pursuing a legal career, she served as a Bank teller for the United Federal Savings Bank in Springdale, Arkansas in 1978.

 Her legal career began in 1981 when she served as an attorney for a single trial while employed at Brown, Compton, and Prewett Ltd in El Dorado, Arkansas.

 From 1981 until 1984, Hickey worked as a staff attorney at Murphy Oil Corporation.
 She then served as a career law clerk to Judge Harry F. Barnes of the United States District Court for the Western District of Arkansas until 2010.
 In 2010, Hickey became an Arkansas Circuit Courts Judge on the Thirteenth Judicial Circuit.